How AI keeps content safe with automated moderation

 Pre-moderation and post-moderation

 There are essentially two models for moderating content on any platform.
-Pre-moderation is where new content is screened before being posted.
-Post-moderation allows content to be uploaded before being checked.
+Pre-moderation screens new content before it is posted, while post-moderation allows content to be uploaded before it is checked.

 In theory, pre-moderation is the better way to prevent users from sharing inappropriate, offensive, or illegal content.
 However, checking every post takes time, and that delay can completely disrupt the flow of a real-time conversation.